 Yes.
-CrossFit is an exercise and nutrition program, and if you do not address nutrition, you are essentially rowing with one oar in the water.
+CrossFit is an exercise and nutrition program, and if you do not address nutrition, you are missing the foundation of fitness.
 You cannot out-exercise a bad diet.
 To reap the full rewards of the CrossFit program, work out regularly and optimize your nutrition.

-This type of measured, systematic self-observation will be the best guide as to whether you should eat any type of food or implement any diet “strategy.”
+This type of measured, systematic self-observation driven by real results will be the best guide as to whether you should change any of your eating habits or implement any new diet strategies.

 Overall, diet needs to be customized to each individual based on their physiological response, goals, and other lifestyle factors.
 The best way to optimize your diet for your specific needs is by carefully tracking inputs (the food you eat) and outputs (workout results and health markers).

 If you’d like to learn more, including how to customize our nutrition recommendation specifically for you and your goals, take our Nutrition I Course.
 This course teaches the foundation of CrossFit’s nutrition philosophy and recommendations and takes a deep dive into every aspect of nutrition, including information on chronic disease, insulin resistance, critical health markers, food quality and quantity, tactics to make implementation easy, supplements, and more.
 The course offers ways to implement our nutritional recommendations whether you have no dietary restrictions, have significant food allergies, or are vegetarian or vegan.
 Learn more and sign up here.